mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 * Player can exchange with other, but there is limitation for "anti-cheat" reasons, so player cannot give money without exchange, sum of exchange should not be more than x2 for example Tile price is 1000 maximum user can give 2k, and minimum 500
 * Player can give up
 * The game is ended when everyone except one went bankrupt or gave up
 * We are using only integer number in a game.
 All math actions should be rounded
+* Make a bank in the game as Monobank :D